garethjmsaunders/digital-code-style-guide/htaccess.md

 #### 6.3.1 File title

-The .htaccess file MUST begin with a general introductory block that records the following:
+The .htaccess file SHOULD begin with a general introductory block that records the following:

 ```
 # ==========================================================================